 Leupold offers a wide range out outstanding hunting scopes.
 Now, take on bore or hogs in tight cover and you want a big working sight window, low power settings, and the ability to move fast with the firearm.
 This scope in the VX-5HD is a good example of a speciality scope for specialized work.

 This 3-15 power scope covers all the bases.
-Want to see at long range?
+Want a long range shooting?
 Move up to 15 power, and when in the swamp or brush turn down the settings to the 3 power setting.

 The scope retains the illuminated FireDot 4 CDS reticle system,making it a night fighter and great day operations scope.
 Lighted crosshairs is set to an automatic on off system, and when the scope is not moving the illuminated reticle turns off all on its own.
 This obviously saves battery life.
 The scope turret settings retain the parallax control on the left side, and the turrets are also tactical designed with open elevation and windage controls.